alexsorkin7/validate/readme.md

 5. required - the field is not empty

-## Customize errors
-All errors placed as functions inside Validator.$errors.
-There are two ways to customize errors:
-1. Go to node_modules\validate.js and change the error content to what ever you want
-2. Create new Validator object and then change the errors content on new object.$errors

 ## Model and async method

 To use model, you need to install ``also\model`` and create new model object with sqlite or mysql data base.